Financial-Times/ui-style-guide/index.md

 ##Colour Palette

-The FT's signature colour is FT pink.
-It is strongly suggested that you use FT pink when creating your design, product or app.
-For reference all colours can be retrieved from the <a href="http://registry.origami.ft.com/components/o-colors">Origami o-color component.</a>
+The FT's signature colour is FT Pink.
+It is strongly suggested that you use FT Pink when creating your design, product or app.
+For reference, all colours can be retrieved from the <a href="http://registry.origami.ft.com/components/o-colors">Origami o-color component.</a>

-###Common Colours
+###Common colours

-Below are the 4 main colours used to layout FT pages.
-FT pink is the main coloured used to signify FT brand pages.
+Below are the main colours used across FT pages.
+FT Pink is the main colour used to signify FT brand pages.

 <table class='o-techdocs-table' style="width:100%;">
                 <tr>